Skip to main content

 Buyout Options and Forced Sales

-When ownership interests change, a buyout agreement can not only give the LLC the right to purchase the departing member's interest, it can also include terms that force the LLC to buy a departing member's interest.
+When ownership interests change, a buyout agreement can not only give the LLC the right to purchase the departing member's interest, but it can also include terms that force the LLC to buy a departing member's interest.

 • Option to Purchase an Owner's Interest: This option gives the LLC and its members the right to buy back an ownership interest from a member, a member's family, or the member's estate within a certain time and according to a predetermined price.
-This option, for instance, can be used to buy an interest from the estate of a deceased member, from a member that retires or quits, or from a member that becomes disabled.
+This option, for instance, can be used to buy an interest from the estate of a deceased member, from a member who retires or quits, or from a member who becomes disabled.

-• Right to Force a Sale: This provision gives a member that decides to leave or retire the right to force the company to buy their interest.
+• Right to Force a Sale: This provision gives a member who decides to leave or retire the right to force the company to buy their interest.
 The LLC or its members must buy the interest within a certain time and at a predetermined price if the departing member or the member's family makes a request.

 Get Legal Help Changing Your LLC's Ownership